navi-04/Issue-change-log/issue-change-log-cui/documentation/07-support-contact.md

 **Accessing Marketplace Support:**
 1. Visit Atlassian Marketplace
-2. Search for "Issue Change Log"
+2. Search for "Advanced Work Item log"
 3. Click on the app
 4. Use "Support" tab for questions